The airlines turning to customer wellness

 18 February 2019

-Airlines are waking up to the importance of in-flight comfort with rejuvenating wellness initiatives.
+Airlines are waking up to the importance of innovations to in-flight comfort with rejuvenating wellness initiatives and proactive traveller solutions.

 Virgin Australia took to the skies last autumn with the world’s first dedicated meditation flight, in partnership with app-based mindfulness platform Smiling Mind.

 The app, which has also been added to Virgin Australia’s in-flight entertainment system, is also designed to encourage people to use some of their time on board the aircraft to practice meditation.

 The airline’s co-founder and British businessman Richard Branson, who admits he has only recently been introduced to mindfulness techniques, believes “integrating meditation into our everyday lives is just as important as eating well and exercising regularly”.
 He adds: “I am so excited Virgin Australia is deeply embedding mindfulness into the workplace and on board flights.”

 The airline has also announced a new way for anxious travellers to access support prior to travelling to make their experience less stressful.
 From this year nervous flyers can discreetly self-identify with the airline by ticking a box while booking a flight.
 This will lead to personalised communications ahead of their journey, and face-to-face interactions with cabin crew on board.

 Matt Holman, Head of Traveller Experience, said, ‘This is a wonderful approach by an airline to provide proactive solutions for travellers to use prior and during their trip.
 As stress is one of the greatest wellness challenges that travellers face, anything we can do to help give better support will only have a positive impact.
 This is also a great example of how we can use the current systems to promote improved wellbeing.’

 Lufthansa are also committed to ensuring passengers feel rested after flights and have invited some familiar faces to deliver in-flight wellbeing.